TidierOrg/TidierPlots.jl/README.md

 Use the function `TidierPlots_set(option::String, value::Bool)` to control display options.
 The following options are supported:

 - "plot_show" (default true).
 Enables `ggplot`-like behaviour where plots are displayed when created.
-- "plot_pluto" (default true).
-Same as above, but for Pluto.jl notebooks.
 - "plot_log" (default true).
 Prints a text summary of the properties of the ggplot

 ## Examples